-In December 2018, the Town entered into a Settlement Agreement with a Town resident and business entities affiliated with him relative to a number of these cases.
-The Agreement resulted in the voluntary dismissal of six cases and the Town paying the plaintiff \$15,000 and the Town consenting to judgment in four cases.
-The only remaining issue in these four cases is the amount the Town must pay to the plaintiff as reasonable costs, including attorney's fees.
+In December 2018, the Town entered into a Settlement Agreement with a Town resident and business entities affiliated with the resident relative to a number of these cases.
+The Agreement resulted in the voluntary dismissal of six cases, the Town paying the plaintiff \$15,000, the Town consenting to judgment in four cases, and the parties continue to litigate one case.
+The only issue that remained for determination in the four consent judgment cases is the amount the Town must pay to the plaintiff as reasonable costs, including attorney's fees.
 No award will be covered by the Town's liability coverage.
-In August 2019, the Town agreed to pay the plaintiff \$6,000 to fully and finally resolve all claims for one of the four cases.
+In August 2019, the Town agreed to pay the plaintiff \$6,000 to fully and finally resolve all claims for one of the four cases, leaving three cases pending.